 Long, long ago, a group of arctic dragons migrated south.
 Many settled in the Rocky Mountains, where caves are abundant, as are snow and warm weather.
 Others settled further south where snow couldn’t be found.
 One group of arctic dragons took a slightly different path from the new southern settlers and the Rocky Mountain settlers.
 They caught a chinook and glided on its warm current.
 They didn’t try to fly against the wind.
 The wind carried them further and further away from the other groups of arctic dragons, to a land smooth and flat.

 When these arctic dragons’ wings grew tired of carrying them, they forced their way down to the ground They walked and walked, looking at the bright blue sky.
-They marveled at the flatness of the land and the flatness of the sky.
+They marvelled at the flatness of the land and the flatness of the sky.
 Most peculiar.
 This was the same sky they knew, but somehow here it seemed to be a flat land of its own, separated from the land they now walked upon.

 Suddenly, they stopped.
 Something was wrong.
 All the creatures of the land, even the birds, had disappeared without a sound.
 Something was up.
 They looked up to the flat, blue sky.
 They saw the problem.
 They had to hide and hide quickly.